linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation/chapters/Chapter 16 - Estimating Equity Value per Share.md

 Estimated value of cash invested at  $3\% = (.03 \times 200) / .045 = 133.33$

-The firm would have been worth only  $1,333 million instead of$ 1,400 million.
-The cash returned to stockholders would have a value of $200 million.
-In this scenario, returning the cash to stockholders would yield them a surplus value of $66.67 million.
+The firm would have been worth only  \$1,333 million instead of\$ 1,400 million.
+The cash returned to stockholders would have a value of \$200 million.
+In this scenario, returning the cash to stockholders would yield them a surplus value of \$66.67 million.
 In fact, liquidating any asset that has a return less than the required return would yield the same result, as long as the entire investment can be recovered on liquidation.

 Distrust of Management While making a large investment in low-risk or no-risk marketable securities by itself is value neutral, the burgeoning cash balance can tempt managers to accept large investments or make acquisitions even if these investments earn substandard returns.
 In some cases, managers may take these actions to prevent the firm from becoming a takeover target.
 To the extent that stockholders anticipate such substandard investments, the current value of the firm will reflect the cash at a discounted level.
 The discount is likely to be largest at firms with few investment opportunities and poor management, and there will be no discount in firms with significant investment opportunities and good management.

 # ILLUSTRATION 16.3: Discount for Poor Investments in the Future

 Return now to the firm described in Illustration 16.1, where the cash is invested at the riskless rate of  $4.5\%$ .
-Normally, we would expect this firm to trade at a total value of $1,400 million.
+Normally, we would expect this firm to trade at a total value of \$1,400 million.
 Assume, however, that the managers of this firm have a history of poor acquisitions and that the presence of a large cash balance increases the probability from  $0\%$  to  $30\%$  that they will try to acquire another firm.
-Further, assume that the market anticipates that they will overpay by $50 million on this acquisition.
+Further, assume that the market anticipates that they will overpay by \$50 million on this acquisition.
 The cash will then be valued at 185 million, with the discount estimated as follows:

 Estimated discount on cash balance  $= \Delta$  Probabilityacquisition  $\times$  Expected overpaymentacquisition